 You Were Young and So Was I (2025)

 You Were Young and So Was I is a body of work that emerged from the artist’s personal experience of loss, evolution of consciousness, and connection with strangers.
 These works developed over a year of meeting, interviewing, and photographing people in the process of grieving, with the intention of bringing their stories into a physical, affirming form.
-They contain memory, objects that carry the touch of lost loved ones, gestures that honor each participant’s experience, and environments significant in their grief.
-Working in and around the documentary tradition of photography, the artist approaches the image as both evidence of connection and arranged offering, choosing intimacy over objectivity.
-Rather than records of grief, they are meditations where absence, presence, and memory coexist.
+They contain memory, objects that carry the touch of lost loved ones, gestures that honor each participant’s story, and environments significant in their experience of loss.

 Grief is often misunderstood and concealed in the culture of the United States.
 It is often overpowered by isolation and the medicalization of death.
-These works invite viewers to bring their personal histories to the image and to consider how loss has shaped their perception.
-Rather than offering a resolution to complex feelings of bereavement, this project provides the opportunity to look upon lived experience with radical self-compassion.
+The home is a site of this exile, where the mourning process becomes manifest.
+It holds us and rejects us all at once.
+Objects, rituals, and gestures can induce pain or comfort as we remember our loved ones.
+These works, crafted from an intentional process of identifying memory and emotion within the space, invite viewers to bring their personal histories to the image and to consider how loss has shaped their perception.

 UV print, bronze alloy 220, polyurethane, artist’s sebum